gdiaz384/py3TranslateLLM/wiki/pages/fairseq-and-sugoi-gpu-guide.markdown

 CUDA 12.x | >=525.60.13 | >=527.41

 - CUDA 12 might be better for GeForce RTX 4000 Series cards, and CUDA 11 might be better for earlier generations.
-- For optimal performance, test each CUDA version the local system and compare the results.
+- For optimal performance, test each CUDA version on the local system and compare the results.

 ## Installing PyTorch GPU for fairseq (Not for Sugoi)